 How will you write the code for these various filters?
 You'll have to do a bit of research.
 But I'll give you a little help.

-Google "sepia rgb" and use the formulates you find.
+Google "sepia rgb" and use the formula you find.

 To rotate, you don't simply exchange the row and column values for a pixel.
 That doesn't rotate; instead it flips over a diagonal line that runs from bottom left to upper right.
 (I'll convince you of this in class.
 I'll flip a bit of text.)
 How then do you rotate?

-First point: the rotated image will exchange width and height: width becomes height and height becomes width.
+First point: the rotated image will exchange width and height; that is, width becomes height and height becomes width.

 In 8-bit RGB, we have 3 bits for red, 3 for green and 2 for blue.
 2³ = 8 and 2²=4; so in 8-bit RGB, we have 8 reds, 8 greens and 4 blues.
 These combine to give us 2³·2³·2² = 256 possible colors.
 How do we make 24-bit RGB (which is the current standard) look as if it's 8-bit?
 We take the average of the red, green and blue for each 8-by-8 block of pixels in the input image, find the closest 8-bit red, green and blue for those, and then write a pixel with those 8-bit colors 64 times over in that 8-by-8 block.
 How do we get the 8-bit colors?
 For red and green, we limit the range 0 - 255 to eight possible values: 0, 36, 72, 109, 145, 181, 218, 255.
 For blue, we limit the range 0 - 255 to four possible values: 0, 85, 170, 255.
 Thus we must take the actual red and green and round to the nearest value in the first list; and we must take the actual blue and round to the nearest value in the second list.
 We then take these rounded values and make a new pixel.
 For instance, color (66, 100, 212) would become (72, 109, 170).
 (You'll no doubt want a formula.
 Hint: divide 256 by 7, divide 256 by 3.)